google/docsy/userguide/content/en/docs/adding-content/navigation.md

 ### Add icons to the section menu

-You can add icons to the section menu in the sidebar by setting the `icon` parameter in the page front matter (e.g. `icon: fa-solid fa-tools`).
+You can add icons to the section menu in the sidebar by setting the `icon` parameter in the page front matter (e.g. `icon: fa-solid fa-screwdriver-wrench`).

 You can find a complete list of icons to use in the [FontAwesome documentation](https://fontawesome.com/icons?d=gallery&p=2).
 Docsy includes the free FontAwesome icons by default.